-Vocational training should be accompanied by high quality employment counselling and livelihood or career guidance.
-Young people who have been engaged with an armed force or armed group may have no experience of looking for employment, no professional contacts, and may not know what they can do or even want to do.
-Employment counselling, career guidance and labour market information that is grounded in the realities of the context can help youth ex-combatants and youth formerly associated with an armed force or group to:
+Vocational training should be accompanied by high-quality employment counselling and livelihood or career guidance.
+Young people who have been engaged with an armed force or group may have no experience looking for employment or professional contacts, and may not know what they can or even want to do.
+Employment counselling, career guidance and labour market information that is grounded in the realities of the context can help youth ex-combatants and youth formerly associated with armed forces or groups to:

-- manage the change from the military to civilian life and from childhood to adulthood;
+- Manage the transition from military to civilian life and from childhood to adulthood;

-- understand the labour market;
+- Understand the labour market;

-- identify opportunities for work and learning;
+- Identify opportunities for work and learning;

-- build important attitudes and life skills;
+- Build important attitudes and life skills;

-- make decisions;
+- Make decisions; and

-- plan their career and life.
+- Plan their career and life.

 Employment counselling and career and livelihood guidance should match the skills and aspirations of youth who have transitioned to civilian status with employment or education and training opportunities.
-Counselling and guidance should be offered as early as possible (and at an early stage of the DDR programme if one exists), so that they can play a key role in designing employment programmes, identifying education and training opportunities, and helping young excombatants and persons formerly associated with armed forces or groups make realistic choices.
-Female youth and youth with disabilities should receive tailored support to make choices that appropriately reflect their wishes rather than being pressured into following a career path that fits with social norms.
-This will require significant work with service providers, employers, family and the wider community to sensitize on these issues, and may necessitate additional training, capacity building and orientation of DDR staff to ensure that this is done effectively.
+Counselling and guidance should be offered to youth as early as possible (and at an early stage of the DDR programme, if one exists), and their inputs about the types of opportunities that are meaningful to them should be sought so that they can play a key role in designing their employment programs, identifying education and training opportunities and making realistic choices.
+Female youth and youth with disabilities should receive tailored support to make choices that reflect their wishes rather than being pressured into following a career path that conforms to social norms.
+This will require significant work to sensitize service providers, employers, family and the wider community on these issues, and may necessitate additional training, capacity-building and orientation of DDR staff.

 Employment counsellors should work closely with the business community and youth both before and during vocational training.
-Employment services including counselling, career guidance, and directing young people to the appropriate jobs and educational institutions should also be offered to all young people seeking employment, not only those previously engaged with armed forces or groups.
+Employment services including counselling, career guidance and directing young people to the appropriate jobs and educational institutions should also be offered to all young people seeking employment, not only those previously engaged with armed forces or groups.
 Such a community-based approach will demonstrate the benefit of accepting returning former members of armed forces and groups into the community.
 Employment and livelihood services must build on existing national structures and are normally under the control of the ministry of labour and/or youth.
-DDR practitioners should be aware of fair recruitment principles and guidelines and how they may apply to a DDR context when seeking to promote employment through both public employment services and private recruitment agencies.
+DDR practitioners should be aware of fair recruitment principles and guidelines3 and how they may apply to a DDR context when seeking to promote employment through both public employment services and private recruitment agencies.